mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 {{<notice type="info">}}

 **Gotcha**: If you use fiber, make sure that all your SFP+ cables match in "mode."
-You can't mix single-mode fiber with multimode fiber.
-(TODO: Link)
+You [can't mix single-mode fiber with multimode fiber](https://community.fs.com/article/single-mode-cabling-cost-vs-multimode-cabling-cost.html).

 {{</notice>}}